ADMINGUOYU/AC-control-HKUST/README.md

 > Made for HKUST student Hall Air Conditioning service\
 > Now coming to web-based version!

-Tiered of the poorly engineered A/C scheduling system in HKUST student halls?
+Tired of the poorly engineered A/C scheduling system in HKUST student halls?

 ...
 Haha, "University of **Science and Technology**" indeed ...

 ...
-Not even meter the usage on power consumption ...
+Not even would they meter the usage on power consumption ...

 This project is here to help!
 Although it is not a nice piece of software, it is a working one!